If you’ve been asked to take part in a research study with us, here’s a look at what will happen.

-If you’re an existing customer of our client, your name will often have been supplied to us, but please be assured that we value and protect your confidentiality [link to why section below] and follow strict codes of practice set out in the Data Protection Act and by the Market Research Society (MRS).
+If you’re an existing customer of our client, your name will often have been supplied to us, but please be assured that we value and protect your confidentiality [link to why section below] and follow strict codes of practice set out in The General Data Protection Regulation (GDPR) and by the Market Research Society (MRS).

 Once you are selected, you will be given details of the session: how long it will last, where it is, how many other people, if any, are involved, and what your ‘thank you’ for taking part will be.